Kircheneer/blog/site/content/articles/netsim-tools-quickstart.md

 have been successfully established.

-Apart from deploying pre-baked initial configurations we can also use the `config.ansible` playbook to deploy our own custom configuration templates to the devices as follows:
+Apart from deploying pre-baked initial configurations we can also use the `netlab config` command to deploy our own custom configuration templates to the devices as follows:

 ```
 $ echo "no feature telnet" > config.j2
-$ ansible-playbook config.ansible -e config=config
+$ netlab config config.j2
 ```

+Note that all this passes every argument except for the first one verbatim to `ansible-playbook`, which allows you to control its behavior.
 You can of course get more complex with those templates rather than merely disabling telnet.

 ## Conclusion